idatum/unifi_tracker/README.md

 MQTT Unifi AP device tracker
 -
 I use Ubiquiti Unifi AP AC Pro devices for my home network Wifi.
-Previously I used Home Assistant's (HA) Unifi Direct integration for wifi client device tracking and presence detection.
-Generally, presence detection allows automations like turning down the heat, etc, when no one is home.
-My effort here is to substitute HA's Unifi Direct with an implementation that only relies on HS's MQTT device tracker functionality.
+With ```unifi_tracker```, Unifi APs can be used for WiFi device tracking and presence detection.

+Generally, presence detection allows [Home Assistant (HA)](https://www.home-assistant.io/) automations like turning down the heat, etc, when no one is home.
+My effort here is to substitute HA's Unifi Direct with an implementation that only relies on the MQTT integration device tracker functionality.

 From looking at the HA github for the unifi_direct component, improvements seem to be stalled on separating Unifi specific functionality.
 Also, I'm never really comfortable with secrets.yaml having a password with essentially full access to my router and APs -- I prefer SSH key auth whenever possible.

 These and other points motivated me to create a seperate Docker container service using MQTT to post AP client connects/disconnects.
-Much of the functionality to interact with the AP was inspired from the existing unifi_direct integration, which generally still works fine:
+Much of the functionality to interact with the AP was inspired from the existing unifi_direct integration:

 https://github.com/home-assistant/core/tree/dev/homeassistant/components/unifi_direct